-In KS1, children's work is recorded in their maths books, which are a mixture of 2cm and 1cm books depending on confidence to use the squares.
+In Year 2, children's work is recorded in their maths books, which are a mixture of 2cm and 1cm books depending on confidence to use the squares.
 Children's work is also evidenced in photo form when using manipulatives, engaging in problem solving tasks, group work or when outdoor learning has taken place.
-In Year One a specific group objective must be stuck by the picture to explain the learning that has taken place and some engagement from the child e.g. a face, a traffic light spot.
-In Year Two, for Autumn Term photos staff will complete their photos like Year One, however from Spring children will begin to comment on their photos like KS2.
+This evidence shows individual knowledge of a maths concept.

-In KS2, children's work is recorded in maths books of 1cm squares (Y3-5) and 7mm squares (Y6) Children.
+In KS2, children's work is recorded in maths books of 1cm squares (Y3-5) and 7mm squares (Y6).
 All children are encouraged to work tidily and neatly when recording their work.
 A digit should be used in each square.
-Photo evidence can be used to evidence group work, problem solving activities, outdoor learning and work with manipulatives.
+Photo evidence can be used to evidence group work, problem solving activities, outdoor learning and work with manipulatives as long as it shows individual knowledge of a concept.
 Children must respond to the pictures by writing a statement about what learning has taken place and how they feel about it.